iterative/dvc.org/static/docs/commands-reference/metrics_modify.md

 ## Description

-This command finds a corresponding DVC-file for the metric file `path` provided (i.e. a DVC-file that specifies one of its outputs is the file path in question – see `dvc metrics add` or `dvc run` with `-m` and `-M` options) and updates the meta-information that is used to manage and show the metric.
+This command finds a corresponding DVC-file for the metric file `path` provided (i.e. a [DVC-file](/doc/user-guide/dvc-file-format) that specifies one of its outputs is the file path in question (see `dvc metrics add` or `dvc run` with `-m` and `-M` options) and updates the information that represents the metric.

-It the path provided is not part of the pipeline, the following error will be
+If the path provided is not part of the pipeline, the following error will be
 raised:

 ```text